mckenziegray/GeoGunnerGame/README.md

 # GeoGunner (working title)
-Arcade-style shooter whose art design uses solid colors and simple geometric shapes because I'm a terrible artist.
+Unity project.

-Made in Unity.
+Arcade-style shooter with a simple art design using solid colors and basic geometric shapes because I'm a terrible artist.